lumixen/esphome-hlink-ac/README.md

 For my Hitachi RAK-25PEC, I used the Lolin D32 ESP32 dev board.

 The H-Link port, often referred to as `CN7` in Hitachi manuals, operates at 5V logic levels and provides a 12V power line.
-Therefore, we need to step down the 12V power lane to 5V for the ESP dev board 5V input and use a 3.3V-to-5V logic level shifter for the Tx/Rx communication lines:
+Therefore, you need to step down the 12V power lane to 5V for the ESP dev board 5V input and use a 3.3V-to-5V logic level shifter for the Tx/Rx communication lines:

 <img width="350" alt="hlink_connector" src="https://github.com/user-attachments/assets/fbedf5c1-f7b6-42a3-8e0d-7b35d1b10b6c" />